Place Jean-Michel Basquiat

-Place Jean-Michel Basquiat is a public square located in the 13th arrondissement of Paris.
+The Place Jean-Michel Basquiat is a public square located in the 13th arrondissement of Paris.
 It is named after American artist Jean-Michel Basquiat, who emerged from the New York graffiti scene in the late 1970s before becoming the leading artist of the neo-expressionism movement of the 1980s.

 History

 This road was created on land belonging to SNCF as part of the development of the ZAC Paris Rive Gauche under the provisional name of BR/13 way.